camellan/weather/README.md

 - Add some comments when user select built-in API key.
 - Add more information to indicator.
 - Add new translations.
-- Use GeoClue2 to get location (for Juno support).
 - Snap package avalaible.

 Fixed issues: #49 #50 #52 #53 #57 #58 #60 #61